Apply for a boat licence

 You must disclose any medical conditions including disability and the need to wear glasses or contact lenses.
 The eyesight and medical standards for a boat operator's licence are the same as for a motor vehicle driver's licence.

-To disclose a medical condition, you must fill out your details and get your doctor or optometrist to complete and sign the medical and eyesight certificate (245.3 KB PDF) to operate a recreational vessel.
+To disclose a medical condition, you must fill out your details and get your doctor or optometrist to complete and sign the medical and eyesight certificate to operate a recreational vessel (278.0 KB PDF).

 How to apply